microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 <img width="578" alt="Screenshot 2022-09-14 at 09 07 21" src="https://user-images.githubusercontent.com/1794099/190085435-2c60c873-49b8-4776-ab6e-f3aa747abb99.png">

-- Marks form the renderer are visible in the Performance-tab when recording while reload, like so
+- Marks from the renderer are visible in the Performance-tab when recording while reload, like so
 <img width="471" alt="Screenshot 2022-09-14 at 09 04 30" src="https://user-images.githubusercontent.com/1794099/190084419-c04cf172-7ba1-4127-bbc0-130005f14ddb.png">